-If we can’t charge the card on file for your website subscription renewal, your site will be become “past due.”
-We’ll send an email notification asking you to take action to fix it.
-You’ll also see a banner message when you log into your site, but visitors won’t see it.
+If we can’t charge the card on file for your website subscription renewal, your site will become “past due.”
+We’ll send you an email notification and display a banner message when you log into your site, asking you to take action to update your payment information.
+The banner message won't be visible to your site visitors.

 We'll try processing the payment again for 15 days after the payment was due.
-After 15 days, your site will go from past due to expired.
-Its content will be marked for permanent deletion.
+After 15 days, your site will go from past due to expired, and its content will be marked for permanent deletion.
 You can reactivate your site to resume service.

 If your site is past due, follow this guide to learn what to do next.

 Help and support during the COVID-19 pandemic: We’re doing everything we can to help our customers during these challenging times.
 If you need financial support for a past-due payment, submit a request using this form.
 We’ll look into options for you as quickly as possible.